Curt Smith: Tears for Fears

 After Graduate and Neon disbanded, Smith and Orzabal founded Tears for Fears in 1981.
 Smith is the band's bass player and co-lead vocalist.
 Their debut studio album, 1983's The Hurting, reached no. 1 in the UK and produced three international hit singles—"Mad World", "Change" and "Pale Shelter"—each with lead vocals performed by Smith.

 The duo's second studio album Songs from the Big Chair (1985) hit number one in the United States and went multi-platinum.
 The album yielded hits including "Everybody Wants to Rule the World" (with Smith again on lead vocals), "Shout," and "Head Over Heels" (which Smith co-wrote).

 The next Tears for Fears studio album, The Seeds of Love (1989), proved to be another international success.
 Smith's only lead vocal track on the album was "Advice for the Young at Heart".
 Increasing tensions between Smith and Orzabal prompted Smith to leave the band in 1991, and he moved to New York.

 In 2000, routine legal paperwork obligations led to Orzabal and Smith's first conversation in nearly a decade.
 The two patched up their differences and, along with Smith's associate Charlton Pettus, began writing a new studio album—Everybody Loves a Happy Ending—released in 2004.

 "Mad World" was re-recorded by Michael Andrews and Gary Jules for the soundtrack of the 2001 film Donnie Darko.
 A 2003 single release of the song reached number one in the UK for three consecutive weeks and won Orzabal his second Ivor Novello Award.
 The single re-ignited interest in the group's earlier work.
 Their 1992 Greatest Hits album was re-released and re-entered the UK Top 10 for several weeks, garnering its second UK platinum disc.

 In 2021, Smith and Roland Orzabal were honoured with the Ivor Novello Award for Outstanding Song Collection.

-The seventh Tears for Fears studio album, The Tipping Point, was released in February 2022.
+The seventh Tears for Fears studio album (the fifth with Smith as a member), The Tipping Point, was released in February 2022.